wultra/mtoken-sdk-android/docs/Language-Configuration.md

 The default value is always `en`.
 With other languages, use values compliant with standard RFC [Accept-Language](https://tools.ietf.org/html/rfc7231#section-5.3.5)

-_Note that language capabilities are limited by the implementation of the server_.
+_Note that content language capabilities are limited by the implementation of the server_.